PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: Experiments

 \subsection{Experiments Setup}

-\paragraph{Selecting Persona Agents for Evaluation} We selected seven groups of persona agents for evaluation from candidates drawn from prior studies and real-world platforms: Character.ai~\citep{characterai}\footnote{Since Character.ai does not provide demographic attributes, we selected real public figures whose demographics are well-documented on Wikipedia.} , OpenCharacter~\citep{wang2025opencharacter}, Consistent LLM~\citep{abdulhai2025consistently}, Twin 2K 500~\citep{toubia2025twin2k500datasetbuildingdigital}, DeepPersona~\citep{wang2025deeppersona}, \citet{li2025llm}\footnote{\citet{li2025llm} define four types of persona with varying granularity; we use Descriptive Persona, the richest tier, as it includes concrete demographics while providing sufficient context for conversation generation.}, and Human Simulacra~\citep{xie2024human}.
+\paragraph{Selecting Persona Agents for Evaluation} We selected eight groups of persona agents for evaluation from candidates drawn from prior studies and real-world platforms: Character.ai~\citep{characterai}\footnote{Since Character.ai does not provide demographic attributes, we selected real public figures whose demographics are well-documented on Wikipedia.} , OpenCharacter~\citep{wang2025opencharacter}, Consistent LLM~\citep{abdulhai2025consistently}, Twin 2K 500~\citep{toubia2025twin2k500datasetbuildingdigital}, DeepPersona~\citep{wang2025deeppersona}, \citet{li2025llm}\footnote{\citet{li2025llm} define four types of persona with varying granularity; we use Descriptive Persona, the richest tier, as it includes concrete demographics while providing sufficient context for conversation generation.}, Nemotron Personas~\citep{nvidia/Nemotron-Personas-Brazil, nvidia/Nemotron-Personas-France, nvidia/Nemotron-Personas-India, nvidia/Nemotron-Personas-Japan, nvidia/Nemotron-Personas-USA, nvidia/Nemotron-Personas-Singapore, nvidia/Nemotron-Personas-Korea}, and Human Simulacra~\citep{xie2024human}.
 To satisfy the scope defined in Section~\ref{sec:scope}, we targeted personas defined by concrete demographic attributes such as age, occupation, and region of residence, and for which persona-driven conversations could be generated.
-The seven groups span a proprietary service (Character.ai), fine-tuned models (OpenCharacter, Consistent LLM), and prompting- or RAG-based systems (the remaining four, all run on Gemini-3-Flash\footnote{gemini-3-flash-preview} to control for model choice).
-For each group, we randomly sampled 10 persona instances, matching the smallest pool size (DeepPersona) among the seven prior works."
+The eight groups span a proprietary service (Character.ai), fine-tuned models (OpenCharacter, Consistent LLM), and prompting- or RAG-based systems (the remaining five, all run on Gemini-3-Flash\footnote{gemini-3-flash-preview} to control for model choice).
+For each group, we randomly sampled 10 persona instances\footnote{For Nemotron Personas, the 10 instances are drawn evenly across its seven country-specific datasets to mitigate regional bias.}, matching the smallest pool size (Human Simulacra) among the eight prior works.